jeffblankenburg/SendToFriend/README.md

 ### Create an AWS Lambda Function

 AWS Lambda lets you run code without provisioning or managing servers.
-You pay only for the compute time you consume - there is no charge when your code is not running.
-With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
-Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.
+The free tier of AWS Lambda provides you with 1,000,000 invocations of your function for free each month.

 **Note: If you are new to Lambda and would like more information, visit the [Lambda Getting Started Guide](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html).**